 - 3 What Meats Can I Tenderize and Which Method Should I Use?

 A little nitty-gritty science for you here.

 Then there’s the working parts, the legs, neck and other lower muscles.
 The meat that comes from these areas will be tough and sinewy.
-Your budget choices; chuck, brisket, etc. For more on the differences between tender and tough cuts, please click here.
+Your budget choices; chuck, brisket, etc. Click here for more on the differences between tender and tough cuts.